Vietnam.vn - Nền tảng quảng bá Việt Nam

 Having cancer does not mean terminating pregnancy

-Experts advise that cervical cancer during pregnancy does not mean that the pregnancy must be terminated.
+Experts advise that cervical cancer during pregnancy does not mean terminating the pregnancy.

-If diagnosed early and treated appropriately, the patient can control the disease and keep the pregnancy until full term.
+If diagnosed early and treated appropriately, the patient can control the disease and keep the pregnancy to term.
 Chemotherapy during pregnancy, if properly prescribed, does not worsen the disease and helps maintain the life of the fetus.

 WILLOW